jcamilleri-scottlogic/sl-blog/_posts/2025-08-29-reading-the-gentle-singularity-through-a-sustainability-lens.markdown

 ## Conclusion: A Call for Transparency

 None of this is to say that we shouldn't be using or embracing AI powered tools.
-Instead, this is a call to action for AI companies such as OpenAI, Mitral, Alphabet and Meta to produce an open, scientifically backed standard which openly discloses the environmental cost of training and using AI based technology.
+Instead, this is a call to action for AI companies such as OpenAI, Mistral, Alphabet and Meta to produce an open, scientifically backed standard which openly discloses the environmental cost of training and using AI based technology.

 Open metrics would allow developers and consumers to: